kendoce/story-calculator/README.md

 4. Click `Calculate Story Point` button.

-5. Diacuss among each other whether the story point is reasonable.
+5. Discuss among each other whether the story point is reasonable.

 6. Go back to the Jira issue and set the story point based on the team agreement.

 7. Copy the generated summary and paste it in your Jira Issue.
-(Note: it's better to paste it in the comments foe easier access to history in case the work item has been re-estimated).
+(Note: it's better to paste it in the comments for easier access to history in case the work item has been re-estimated).

 ---